willrhoda4/skenestunts_production/server/handlers/README.txt

                         Ways to filter are as follows:

                             - strict boolean conditions (eg: skill or ethnicity searches)
-                            - case-insensitivte string conditions (eg: name or email searches)
+                            - case-insensitive string conditions (eg: name or email searches)
                             - numeric range conditions (eg: age or height searches)

                         Filters can be activated using the checkbox next to them.